xerolinux/XeroHub/content/posts/docker-usage/index.md

 sudo pacman -S docker docker-compose
 ```

 Now that we have Docker installed we will need to add ourselves to the Docker group and start the service.
-Do like this :
+Do it like this :

 ```Bash
 sudo usermod -aG docker $USER